A Mashed Potato Alternative Side Dish with Winter Veggies

-Don’t worry about dicing the vegetables in any particular way – they will be mashed and mangled anyway.
-Just be sure to make the pieces uniform so they cook evenly.
+Don’t worry about dicing the vegetables in any particular way – they will be mashed and mangled.
+Just be sure to make the pieces uniform, so they cook evenly.
 The “chop and toss” method works well for this recipe.

 Choosing a Vegetable Broth

-Using a bouillon cube will give a stronger flavour; simply mix the cube into less water than it calls for.
+Using a bouillon cube will give a stronger flavor; simply mix the cube into less water than it calls for.
 If sodium is an issue, look for low-salt varieties.

 Autumn Root Vegetable Mash Recipe